Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - the Shield functions if `Shield.Strength` is set greater than 0.
 - `Shield.SelfHealing` and `Shield.Respawn` respect the following settings: 0.0 disables the feature, 1%-100% recovers/respawns the shield strength in percentage, other number recovers/respawns the shield strength directly.
 Specially, `Shield.SelfHealing` with a negative number deducts the shield strength.
 - `Shield.SelfHealing.Rate` and `Shield.Respawn.Rate` respect the following settings: 0.0 instantly recovers the shield, other number determines the frequency of shield recovers/respawns in minutes.
+- `Shield.WeaponNullifyAnim` will be played if set when Shield is attacked, like what Iron Curtaion does.
 - A TechnoType with a Shield will show its Shield Strength.
 An empty shield strength bar will be left after destroyed if it is respawnable.
   - Buildings now uses the 5th frame of `pips.shp` to display the shield strength while other units uses the 16th frame as default.
   - `Shield.Pips` can be used to specify which frame should be used as shield strength.
 If only 1 digit set, then it will always display it, or if 3 digits set, it will respect `ConditionYellow` and `ConditionRed`. `Shield.Pips.Building` is used for BuildingTypes.